kyma-project/busola/docs/extensibility/display-widgets.md

 #### Widget-specific parameters

 - **separator** - a string by which the elements of the array will be separated by.
 The default value is a comma `,`.
-- **child** - an optional property to wrap children in an inline component of choosing.

 #### Example